-After filling up my waterbed with the hose, I put on the bed sheets, drove down the street to a fast food place for dinner, and came back home.
+After filling up my waterbed with the hose, I put on the bedsheets, drove down the street to a fast food place for dinner, and came back home.
 I began unpacking the bathroom things but quickly discovered I was too exhausted, so I fell into bed.
 The next morning, three ladies from church came to help me unpack, so I made good progress.
-Thankfully, all my books fit!
+Thankfully, all my books fit.

 The following day, I drove down the street to the grocery store, but couldn’t find it.
 Nearly in tears of frustration, I went back home and called the assistant Pastor to ask for directions.
 He gently told me I had turned the wrong way, so I got back in my car and tried again.
 I’m finding I need to leave 15-30 minutes early before I go anywhere new to allow myself time to find it.
-I have a county map that usually helps me when I become totally confused!
+I have a county map that usually helps me when I become totally confused.

 I have been able to see quite a bit of New England including the mountains of Vermont, the elegant mansions in Newport, Rhode Island, and Acadia National Park.
 I survived my first hurricane on the way to Acadia.
-I have never seen rain blowing so hard totally horizontal!
+I have never seen rain blowing so hard totally horizontal.
 I was wondering why it was so difficult to keep the car on the road.
 When I pulled into a gas station, the owner said, “Ladies, they are shutting down the roads so you have to find a place to stay.”
-At the next highway exit, we checked into a room at a nice inn and watched in amazement the torrential rain and wind as we swam in the cozy heated indoor pool.
-I’m used to seeing tornadoes in the Midwest where I grew up, but not hurricanes!
+At the next highway exit, we checked into a room at a nice inn and watched the torrential rain and wind as we swam in the cozy heated indoor pool.
+I’m used to seeing tornadoes in the Midwest where I grew up, but not hurricanes.

-Since I moved here with no nursing job, I was relieved to have several dialysis job interviews within the first two weeks after my arrival.
+Since I moved here with no nursing job, I was relieved to have several dialysis job interviews and offers within the first two weeks after my arrival.
 I chose to work in a large inner-city hospital dialysis unit.
 Unfortunately, it turned out to be a disaster.
-They used three different type of dialysis machines from different eras, and the patients were divided into several small rooms.
+They used three different types of dialysis machines from different eras, and the patients were divided into several small rooms.
 I felt unsafe walking in the early morning darkness from the employee parking garage a block to the hospital.
 It was so chaotic, understaffed, unsafe, and mismanaged that I developed severe stomach and back pain from the stress.
-I gave two weeks notice after working there for just a month.
+I gave two weeks’ notice after working there for just a month.

 Sadly, I have to find a home for my dog, Sandy.
 While he is home alone so much, my neighbors complain that he barks nonstop.
 I have asked about thirty people at church and gave his photo to the vet and groomer to post, but no takers yet.
 It’s hard to give him away since he is the only living thing I brought with me from the Midwest.

-Thank You, dear Lord, for bringing me here and for providing my every need.
+Thank You, dear Lord, for bringing me here and for providing for my every need.
 Thank You for encouraging me in my spiritual walk and helping me grow in Your grace.
 Please help me adjust to the new job and long hours.
 In Jesus’ Name, Amen.

 “I can do all things through Christ, who strengtheneth me…But my God shall supply all your need according to His riches in glory by Christ Jesus” (Philippians 4:13, 19 KJV)